jboy/nim-pymod/README.md

 automate the generation of
 [Python C-API extension module](https://docs.python.org/2/extending/index.html) boilerplate for Nim procs.
-After Pymod script has been run, there will be an auto-generated, auto-compiled Python module that exposes the Nim procs in Python.
+After the Pymod script has been run, there will be an auto-generated, auto-compiled Python module that exposes the Nim procs in Python.

 There's even a type (`PyArrayObject`) that provides a Nim interface to